surbhimotghare/oncall-lens/README.md

 An intelligent web application that acts as an expert assistant for on-call engineers during incident response.
 Upload incident artifacts (logs, stack traces, diffs, screenshots) and get AI-powered summaries with historical context using advanced retrieval techniques.

+> 📋 **Certification Challenge**: This project is part of the AI Engineering certification challenge.
+See [Certification-Challenge-Oncall-Lens.md](Certification-Challenge-Oncall-Lens.md) for detailed project planning, implementation progress, and evaluation results.

 ## 🏗️ Project Structure

 ```